pvt-16/SPAIC/Lesson 2/Neural Networks.md

 torch.sum(torch.exp(x), dim=1) -> gives us a tensor that is a vector of 64 elements (in this case) Directly dividing will give a 64x64 tensor.
 Hence, We are reshaping it to give a 64x1 tensor.

-### USing Pytorch nn module
+### Using Pytorch nn module
-Let's rewrite the model using Pytorch nn module.
+Let's redefine the model using Pytorch nn module.

 It is mandatory to inherit from `nn.Module` when you're creating a class for your network.